david-champion/autonomous-cruise-control/README.md

 ![PID Response Curve](Figure_1.png)

 Response curve of top graph indicates a system where the simulated car approaches the target velocity smoothly without overshoot or jerk.
-Vibrations in thrust force is minimised as shown in bottom graph.
+Vibrations in thrust force are minimised as shown in bottom graph.

 ## Usage
 ```bash